 For baking/ kueh making: I highly encourage to weigh ingredients with a digital kitchen scale instead of using measuring cups as they are not very accurate especially when it comes to recipe that requires precision.GRAMS TO CUPS CONVERSION (UNSIFTED)

 For coconut candy:

 To color the candy (use any one of the following):

 - Maraschino cherries

 - I just briefly toast the shredded/desiccated coconut on a dry pan until golden brown.
 I like the extra toastiness it brings.
 You can totally skip this step

 Make the candy:

 - Mix all the ingredients in the mixing bowl.
 If you want to color them, drop a small amount of gel food color and stir to mix

-- Lightly spray both of your palms with cooking spray and then scoop about 2 Tbsp of the coconut mixture and roll into 1 1/2 to 2 inch balls.
-Place them on top of parchment paper-lined tray and then refrigerate for at least 30 minutes to let them harden
+- Lightly spray both of your palms with cooking spray and you can use a cookie scoop or just use a regular spoon to shape into 1 to 1 1/2 inch balls.
+Place them on top of a parchment paper-lined tray and then refrigerate for at least 30 minutes to let the candies harden